 Hotel.
 There are loads of places to stay in Nepal, as it is a backpackers mecca.
 You don’t have to book before arriving, but that can help you to save the time looking around for a place you like most.
 They are all very affordable and comfortable, usually with the breakfast included.
-I paid for mine around 6-7£ per night.
+I paid for mine around 6-7£ per night, and that was with private bathroom.
 I remember only in Nagarkot I paid 20£ per night, but I wanted a hotel with the very best view to be able to spot Mt Everest from there.

 I consider Nepal, and Asia in general, as a very safe place.
 There’s a a very low rate of serious crime in Nepal.
 Of course, like everywhere else, you should always be careful, and you should watch out for pick-pocketing and bag thieving in buses, hotels, hostels and in all touristic areas like Thamel, Sanepa and Kupondol in Kathmandu.
 They are really overcrowded which makes it ease to still from you.
 As usual take care when walking around at night after midnight.
 Though, main ares are always busy, I think it’s better not to wonder around alone.
 Robberies are more likely to occur in the evening in poorly areas.
 Don’t carry much of cash with you.
 Keep valuables in a hotel safe or locker if possible.